nafisreza/vanillajs-rest-api/README.md

 To log in as a user, send a POST request to `/login` with the user's credentials in the request body.
 Successful login returns an access token.

-#### 3. Take Quiz

-1. Get 10 random quizzes: Send a GET request to `/user/takeQuiz`.
-2. Get 10 random quizzes for a specific subject (e.g., physics): Send a GET request to `/user/takeQuiz/physics`.
-3. Submit Quiz: Send a POST request to `/user/submitQuiz` with the user's quiz responses.

-#### 4. View Mistaken Questions

-To view randomly fetched mistaken questions, send a GET request to `/user/mistakes`.

-#### 5. View Quiz History

-To view the quiz history, send a GET request to `/user/quizhistory`.

-#### 6. View Leaderboard

-To view the leaderboard, send a GET request to `/leaderboard`.

 ### Admin Operations

 #### 1. Admin Registration